maplibre/martin/docs/src/run-with-cli.md

   -s, --sprite <SPRITE>
           Export a directory with SVG files as a sprite source.
 Can be specified multiple times

+  -f, --font <FONT>
+          Export a directory with font files as a font source.
+Can be specified multiple times

   -k, --keep-alive <KEEP_ALIVE>
           Connection keep alive timeout.
 [DEFAULT: 75]